 Mater Dei Education geography’s curriculum starts in third class by introducing simple ideas such as the water cycle and physical geography such as mountains, rivers etc. In fourth class, the children learn about the solar system, our planet, and time (days, seasons and years) .
 In fifth class, the children learn the names of the counties, cities, rivers and islands around our beautiful country.
 In sixth class, the children extend their understanding of geography to Europe and the rest of the world.

 Geography and traditions of other countries are taught through English comprehension starting in second class.

-Electronic detailed daily lesson plans are provided to all enrolled families.
+Electronic detailed lesson plans are provided to all enrolled families.
 These lesson plans are a breath of fresh air for the busy homeschooling parent.
 They encourage autonomous work.
 All the work is laid out for 4 days a week, 32 weeks a year.
 They are available from Junior Infants to sixth class.
 Starting with first class, the child can work independently on his or her own while the mum or dad is looking after the younger children.
 They are also entirely flexible.
 The first part of the lesson plans explains how to teach your child using each book and are filled with pedagogical insights.